Geometry-Induced Diffusion on Graphs: A Learnable Weighted Laplacian for Spectral GNNs: From Weighted Diffusion to a Node-Weighted Graph Laplacian

 \subsection{A novel class of spectral GNNs}

-The explicit form of the BE-Laplacian that was derived in Section~\ref{subsec:BE-GLap} has exactly the form of the combinatorial Laplacian and can therefore be used in any spectral GNN, with minimal modification to the architecture.
-As discussed in Section~\ref{subsec:PropBELap} the advection potential $\mu$ controls the properties of $L_\mu$ but it can be very difficult in practice to design this potential by hand.
-We therefore propose a 2-steps strategy.
-First, we make a neural parameterization of $\mu$.
-This can be realized in many ways, but in practice we will use a simple but sufficiently expressive GCN: $\mu=GCN(A,\Theta)$ where $A$ is the original adjacency matrix and $\Theta$ stands for all learnable parameters of the network.
-We chose this neural parameterization because of its structural bias.
-The second step is to construct $L_\mu$ and use it directly into a downstrean spectral $\mu$-GNN.
-This leads to a new family of architectures, with varying parameterization of $\mu$ and downstream GNN that can be learned end to-end to solve a given task.
-At training time, the potential $\mu$ will be adapted so the downstream $\mu$-GNN solves the task and will thus depend on the task and distribution of training samples.
+The explicit form of the weighted graph Laplacian presented in Theorem~\ref{prop:graph_BE_closed_form} matches the form of the combinatorial Laplacian (Eq. \eqref{eq:graph-laplacian}) and can therefore be used in any spectral GNN, with minimal modification to the architecture.

+\paragraph{Learnable Weight Function.} As discussed in Section~\ref{subsec:PropBELap}, the weight function $\mu$ allows control of the spectral properties of $L_\mu$, but it usually remains difficult to design it by hand in practice.
+We therefore propose a two-step strategy.
+First, we make a \emph{neural parameterization of $\mu$}.
+We choose a simple but sufficiently expressive GCN:

+where $A$ is the adjacency matrix of $\mathcal G$, $X$ is a feature tensor, and $\Theta$ consists of learnable weights.

+\textbf{$\mu$-ChebNet Filter.} Once $\mu$ is learned \eqref{eq:mu-GCN}, the second step is to construct $L_\mu$ using Eq. \eqref{eq:graph-weighted-laplacian}, and use it directly into a downstream spectral ChebNet.
+This leads to a new family of architectures, with varying parameterization of $\mu$ and downstream ChebNet that can be learned end-to-end to solve a given task.
+At training time, the weight function $\mu$ will be adapted so the downstream $\mu$-ChebNet solves the task and will thus depend on the task and distribution of training samples.
 As we shall see below, inspecting $\mu$ as a graph signal reveals much about the strategy employed by the network.

-\textbf{$\mu$-ChebNet Filter: } After parameterizing the potential $\mu$ and thus learning the associated Laplacian $L_\mu$, we may incorporate it into an architecture that is particularly well suited to this setting, since its formulation depends only on the Laplacian operator: the ChebNet model \cite{defferrard2016convolutional}.

-\textbf{Stable variant: } A variant architecture particularly well suited to the $\mu$-Laplacian is the \emph{Stable-ChebNet} also discussed in Section \ref{sec:chebnet}.
-The node update rule for Stable-ChebNet is defined as follows:
+\textbf{$\mu$-Stable-ChebNet.} A ChebNet variant that is particularly well suited to $L_\mu$ is the \emph{Stable-ChebNet} architecture \citep{hariri2026return}, which we also implement in the following experiments.

-Here, ${I}$ denotes the identity matrix, $\gamma \in \mathbb{R}$ is a hyperparameter and $\epsilon \in \mathbb{R}^+$ represents the step size of the discretization.
-We refer to Theorem~3 of \cite{hariri_return_2025} to show that the $\mu$-Stable ChebNet retains purely imaginary eigenvalues and therefore remains stable.